roderickhsiao/eslint-plugin-atomic-css/README.md

 # eslint-plugin-atomic-css

-ESLint plugin for Atomic CSS
+ESLint plugin for Atomic CSS, this is greatly inspire by (Stylelint)[https://github.com/stylelint/stylelint]

 ## Installation